cdeln/doctest/CONTRIBUTING.md

 Performing an **addition** to the docs should quickly be accepted (given that it is correct) and can usually be done directly with a PR.
 Performing a **change** might trigger a discussion, so please open an issue first to discuss it.
 Issues related to documentation will be marked as `type/docs`.
-When submitting the PR, please run the text through a spell checker first.
+When submitting the PR, please run the text through a spell checker first (such as `aspell` on Linux).

 ## Adding tests
 Doctest strives to be an extremely stable testing library.
 Adding tests is always welcome and highly appreciated.